microsoft/responsible-ai-toolbox-mitigations/docs/dataprocessing/intro.rst

 this module is that it allows users to create their data processing pipelines using a single library, without worrying about making sure that the output from one mitigation (found in one library) is compatible with the output of a second mitigation (found in a separate library).
-As this library grows, we aim to offer an even larger amount of mitigation, and also offer complex solutions in a simple and ​easy-to-use interface.
+As this library grows, we aim to offer an even larger amount of mitigation, and also offer complex solutions in a simple and easy-to-use interface.

 Some of the classes available here are meant to be a wrapper for some other class found in one of these libraries, with the goal of making simplifications to the usage of these approaches, while also automating certain steps.
 Other